hxrda/PenetrationTesting_Tunkeutumistestaus/h3-Fuzzy.md

   - Stop entire process (global):`ffuf -w /path/to/wordlist -u https://target/FUZZ -maxtime 60`
   - Stop current job, continue with next one: `ffuf -w /path/to/wordlist -u https://target/FUZZ -maxtime-job 60 -recursion -recursion-depth 2`

-- **6. Using external mutator (script or program)**, instead of generating values internally, to modify or mutate the input data before sending it to the target.
+- **6. Using external mutator (script or program)** to modify or mutate the input data before sending it to the target, instead of generating values internally.

 **<ins>Configurations:</ins>**

 - The ffuf -tool checks for a default configuration file `ffufrc` which defines how  fuzzing should behave.
 The default config path is: `$XDG_CONFIG_HOME/ffuf/ffufrc`
-- Configuration options provided on the CLI override the ones loaded from the default ffufrc file (except those allowing multiple values, like -H).
+- Configuration options provided on the CLI override the ones loaded from the default ffufrc file (except those allowing multiple values, like `-H`).

 **<ins>Interactive mode:</ins>**